-The primary driver for introducing a levy is due to Legislative and Regulatory changes at the National Level.
+The primary driver for introducing a levy is due to legislative and regulatory changes at the national level.
 It is important to emphasize at this point that this new levy is not additional to the existing practise of seeking S106 Planning Obligations in association with new development.
-It will be complimentary to it.
+It will be complimentary to it because it will be replacing the Planning Obligations Implementation Scheme (POIS) with an independently examined and approved levy known as a CIL.
 The primary goal has been to seek a fair and transparent mechanism for securing contributions from private development for infrastructure considered critical to the sustainable growth of our district.